From Appalachian State University Policy Manual

 - 4.2 Events Requiring Approval

-- 4.8 Responsibilities of Hosts for On-Campus Events Where Alcoholic Beverages are Allowed
+- 4.9 Responsibilities of Sponsors or Hosting Organizations for On-Campus Events Where Alcoholic Beverages are Allowed

 - 5 Additional References